FIVE MOST SURPRISING FINDS

 What Other Groups Negotiate

-Compare the Black American political experience to that of other demographic groups that have managed to extract tangible concessions from the political system, and the contrast is illuminating — and devastating.
+Compare the Black American political experience to that of other demographic groups that have managed to extract real concessions from the system.
+The contrast is illuminating — and devastating.

 The Captured Vote: Black Support for Democratic Presidential Nominees